nbirne/rock-paper-scissors/README.md

 # rock-paper-scissors

-This program allows the user to play a best-of-five match of Rock Paper Scissors against the computer.
+Simple version of the Rock Paper Scissors game from The Odin Project [curriculum](https://www.theodinproject.com/courses/foundations/lessons/rock-paper-scissors).

+The live version of the game can be found [here](https://nbirne.github.io/rock-paper-scissors/).

 The logic behind the game involves variables, functions, loops, and conditions in JS, and was not too challenging to create.
 Creating a functional UI took more effort.
 A few key things I was able to practice as I made the game: